Wama-Atoshi/Call-Center-Performance-and-Efficiency-Dashboard-Jan-Feb-/README.md

 # Call-Center-Performance-and-Efficiency-Dashboard-Jan-Feb-
 This Power BI project analyzes a call center's performance from January to March.
 It provides insights into the company's agent performance and call efficiency, which can be used to make executive decisions.
+It visualizes trends in volume, satisfaction, resolution, and agents, offering deep insights into the company's operational patterns.